thewpsquad/squad-modules/readme.txt

 == Frequently Asked Questions ==
 = Is this plugin free? =
- Yes!
-Squad Modules Lite is absolutely free.
-There is no hidden charge.
+ We're pleased to offer Squad Modules Lite absolutely free of charge.
+For even more advanced functionality, consider upgrading to the reasonably priced [Squad Modules Pro](https://squadmodules.com/pricing?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink).

 = Are the modules compatible with the latest version of Divi? = Yes, [Squad Modules Lite](https://squadmodules.com/) is regularly tested and updated to ensure compatibility with the latest version of the Divi theme and Divi Builder.